berb/node-barrierpoints/Readme.md

 # node-barrierpoints

-This library provides minimal controll flow based on barrier points, as known from other languages like Java for example (`java.util.concurrent.CountDownLatch` / `java.util.concurrent.CyclicBarrier`).
+This library provides minimal control flow based on barrier points, as known from other languages like Java for example (`java.util.concurrent.CountDownLatch` / `java.util.concurrent.CyclicBarrier`).

 ## Usage